thepembeweb/nestjs-graphql-api/README.md

 [✔️] 6.25.
 Avoid publishing secrets to the npm registry

 ### 7. Performance Best Practices

-Our contributors are working on this section.
-[Would you like to join?](https://github.com/i0natan/nodebestpractices/issues/256)

 [✔️] 7.1.
 Prefer native JS methods over user-land utils like Lodash